howtoseek/archive_cockroach/README.md

 * **robots**
 Get all robots.txt records for a domain

+Options:
-**-d example.com, --domain example.com** - Domain for which to search
+*-d example.com, --domain example.com* - Domain for which to search

 Historical data range(Default range: all last year):
-**-s yyyymmdd, --startdate yyyymmdd** - Start date in yyyymmdd format.
+*-s yyyymmdd, --startdate yyyymmdd* - Start date in yyyymmdd format.
 For example 19700130
-**-e yyyymmdd, --enddate yyyymmdd** - End date in yyyymmdd format.
+*-e yyyymmdd, --enddate yyyymmdd* - End date in yyyymmdd format.
 For example 19700130

 * **range**
 Check available date range in history

+Options:
-**-d example.com, --domain example.com** - Domain for which to search
+*-d example.com, --domain example.com* - Domain for which to search